-As the New Year approaches, many parents think about how they would like to make this year better with their children.
-Here are some simple yet sometimes overlooked ideas that can serve to make family relationships improve in 2013.
-(According to Statistics Brain.com, New Year’s Resolutions are kept by only 8% of people.
-Please read “Making your New Year’s resolutions stick” to help make your commitments last).
+Many parents think about how they would like to make life better with their children.
+Here are some simple yet sometimes overlooked ideas that can serve to make improve family relationships.

 To reduce yelling.
 While parents certainly love their children, they can be frustrating to deal with as they learn all the many lessons presented to them.
 When adults raise their voice to children, their brains go into fight or flight mode making it difficult for them to change behavior.
 Parents also may say things they regret that children could use against themselves later.
 Additionally, yelling at children models that yelling is the way to get someone to do what they want.